M3MAD-Bench: Multi-Dimensional Evaluation of Multi-Agent Debate Across Domains and Modalities: Introduction

 \section{Introduction}

-The rapid advancement of Large Language Models (LLMs) has driven the development of LLM-based agents as a promising paradigm for further improving model performance~\cite{huang2024understanding,guo2024large}.
+The rapid advancement of Large Language Models (LLMs) has driven the development of LLM-based agents as a promising paradigm for further improving model performance~\cite{huang2024understanding,guo2024large,zhang1}.
 By orchestrating complex reasoning and decision-making processes, these agent systems have demonstrated strong capabilities across a wide range of tasks.
 Among existing multi-agent approaches, \emph{Multi-Agent Debate} (MAD) has emerged as one of the most widely adopted and empirically effective strategies~\cite{liu2025truth,tian2025symbolic}.
 In MAD, multiple agents engage in structured debates, exchanging arguments and counterarguments to collaboratively reason toward more accurate conclusions.
+Its appeal lies in a simple yet powerful intuition: interaction among multiple agents can expose errors, aggregate complementary evidence, and improve reasoning reliability beyond what a single model can achieve.

-Despite its demonstrated effectiveness, current studies on MAD suffer from several fundamental limitations that hinder a systematic understanding of its behavior and performance.
+Despite its demonstrated promise, current studies on MAD suffer from several fundamental limitations that hinder a systematic understanding of its behavior and performance.
 First, prior studies are conducted on \textit{fragmented and inconsistent setups}, including dataset disparities, base model heterogeneity, and non-uniform task configurations.~\cite{debate2,debate1}.
+Such inconsistencies make it difficult to fairly compare methods or isolate the actual contribution of debate strategies.
 Second, existing MAD methods are predominantly evaluated under \textit{unimodal, text-only settings}~\cite{zhu2025multiagentbench}, which severely restricts their applicability to real-world scenarios characterized by rich multimodal information.
 As a result, the effectiveness of MAD in multimodal environments remains largely unexplored.